-Did you know that grass and hay should make up three-quarters of a rabbit’s diet?
+Did you know that grass hay should make up for more than three-quarters of a rabbit’s diet?

 In the wild, rabbits eat anything they can get their paws on, from grass and wildflowers in the summer to twigs and evergreen needles in the winter.
 They’re infamous for invading vegetable gardens to chow down on leafy greens.

-Domesticated rabbits have different needs — they aren’t running for their lives most of the time, for starters — but they’re not that distant from their wild cousins.
+Domesticated rabbits have different needs because they aren’t running for their lives most of the time, for starters!
+But they’re not that distant from their wild cousins.
 They need a constant supply of fiber to maintain a healthy weight, strong teeth, and good digestion.

 Those little brown pellets you might be feeding them are mostly grain.
-There’s some nutrition in there, but your rabbit will miss out on a lot of the other benefits of eating grass.
+There’s some nutrition in there, but your rabbit will miss out on a lot of the other benefits of eating grass hay.
+The maximum amount of pellets you should give your rabbit is 5% of their diet.
+That is about one tablespoon per pound of body weight per day or 1/4 cup for a 4-pound rabbit.

 1. Oxbow Western Timothy Rabbit Hay – Best Overall